M2Team/NanaBox/Documents/ConfigurationReference.md

 (Optional) Keyboard setting object array of virtual machine.

-Note: Available starting with NanaBox 1.1.
+Note: Available starting with NanaBox 1.1 and you can modify these settings at runtime.

 #### RedirectKeyCombinations